tarun36rocker/Agentic-Google-Calendar-Assistant-using-n8n/README.md

 #### Tool: Google Calendar
 - Uses the Google Calendar tool within n8n
 - Automatically creates events in Google Calendar once details are extracted
-- Ensures the API key used by the agent matches the Google Calendar account credentials
+- Have to ensure that the API key used by the agent matches the Google Calendar account credentials
 - Confirms successful event creation back to the user

 ## Example Interaction